Porsche says the car had been used improperly and Walker was assumed the risks of using the vehicle as a "sophisticated user"

 “Investigators determined the cause of the fatal solo-vehicle collision was unsafe speed for the roadway conditions,” Los Angeles County Sheriff’s Commander Mike Parker said in March 2014.

-The high-performance vehicle was going “between 80 and 93 mph at the time the car impacted a power pole and several trees,” the report said.
+The high-performance 2005 Porsche Carrera GT was going “between 80 and 93 mph at the time the car impacted a power pole and several trees,” the report said.
 The posted speed limit on the Santa Clarita, California, office park road was 45 mph.

 The sheriff’s conclusion was no surprise, since the coroner’s report previously estimated the car was speeding at 100 mph.